 3.3 Strengthening Emotional Boundaries

-Emotional boundaries are the limits we set to protect our mental well-being.
-Resilient individuals recognize the importance of these boundaries and are not afraid to enforce them.
-For example, if a family member’s negativity starts to affect your emotional health, setting a boundary might involve limiting your interactions with them or politely declining to engage in conversations that drain your energy.
+For example, if a family member’s negativity starts to affect your emotional health, setting a boundary might involve limiting your interactions with them or politely declining to engage in conversations that drain your energy, preserving your emotional resilience.

-4. Real-Life Examples of Resilience
+4. Real-Life Examples of Emotional Resilience

 4.1 Overcoming Personal Loss